 In a medium-sized pot, soak the konbu and shiitake in the water at room temperature for at least 30 minutes, and up to 1 hour (the longer the better).

 Turn the burner on low and heat for 30 minutes.
-This is very important: you want the water hot, but not close to boiling at all.
+This is very important: you want the water hot, but not at all close to boiling.

-If using the thin flakes, then add the katsuobushi and strain immediately through a chinois.
-If using the thick flakes then keep the water just below a simmer and steep the thick flakes for at least 20 minutes.
+If using the thin shavings, then add the katsuobushi and strain immediately through a chinois.
+If using the thick shavings then keep the water just below a simmer and steep the thick flakes for at least 20 minutes.
 The longer you steep, the deeper the katsuobushi flavor will become.